 Connections: Families; Schools (Art, Language Arts, Social Studies); Seniors Groups/Facilities; Community Groups.

-What You Need: Copies of the 2009 wall calendar pages; family photos (duplicates or color photocopies); scissors; photo-safe adhesive; acid-free pen; pencil crayons and/or markers; hole punch; heavy paper; yarn or ribbon.
+What You Need: Copies of a printable wall calendar; family photos (duplicates or color photocopies); scissors; photo-safe adhesive; acid-free pen; pencil crayons and/or markers; hole punch; heavy paper; yarn or ribbon.

 Many different calendars are followed throughout the world.
 But the one we generally use is based on the calendar in which Julius Caesar designated January 1 as the first day of the year.
 Janus (from which January comes) is a Roman god portrayed with two faces.
 One face looks backward at the old year, and the other face looks forward at the new year.
 So, a calendar is a very appropriate way to link the past, present, and future.